isc-projects/bind9/doc/notes/notes-current.rst

   that incorrectly echo back the query message with the RCODE field set to FORMERR and the QR bit set to 1. :gl:`#2249`

+- CDS and CDNSKEY records may now be published in a zone without the requirement that they exactly match an existing DNSKEY record, so long the zone is signed with an algorithm represented in the CDS or CDNSKEY record.
+This allows a clean rollover from one DNS provider to another when using a multiple-signer DNSSEC configuration. :gl:`#2710`

 Bug Fixes
 ~~~~~~~~~